Quiz and Final Exam Study Guides for Astro 3-2 Fall '25

 L 30.14 Know the future climate of California for "business as usual"

-L 30.23 The two safety criteria for GeoEng: no hysteresis, minimize Earth surface change
+L 30.23 The two safety criteria for GeoEng: no hysteresis, minimal surface cha

 11.1a Are Jovian planets all alike?